 The House was just as incredible as we had heard and read!
 Quaint, great service and awesome food!

 We ordered the deep fried salmon rolls as an appetizer and then the pork chop and wasabi noodles with steak as our entrees.
 Everything was so well prepared, full of flavor and freaking fabulous!
 We became so obsessed with the wasabi noodles and steak that we recreated it at home the very next weekend.
 Unforgettable!
-Love The House and so so glad we got to finally eat there!
+Loved The House and so so glad we got to finally eat there before they closed!